rimolive/openshift-development-workshop/workshop/pt-BR/deploy.md

 Building the `guestbook-service` application
 --------------------------------------------
-From the Terminal, you can set all Environment Variables needed to
+From the Terminal, you can set all Environment Variables needed to connect to Docker process inside CDK with the following command:
 ```
 $ eval "$(vagrant service-manager env docker)"
 ```
+After that, just run the command below to list all images in the CDK instance:
 ```
 $ docker --tlscacert=$DOCKER_CERT_PATH/ca.pem \
          --tlscert=$DOCKER_CERT_PATH/cert.pem \
          --tlskey=$DOCKER_CERT_PATH/key.pem images
 ```
+If it return a list of images, then it worked!
+Now let's build the `guestbook-service` application
 ```
 $ cd $GIT_REPO/guestbook-service
-$ ./builddocker.sh $REGISTRY_URL/sample-project/guestbook-service:1.0
+$ mvn clean package; $REGISTRY_URL/sample-project/guestbook-service
 ```
+At last, push the docker image to CDK Internal Docker Registry:
 ```
-$ docker push $REGISTRY_URL/sample-project/guestbook-service:1.0
+$ docker push $REGISTRY_URL/sample-project/guestbook-service
 ```
+If it returns `Authentication required`, then you need to login to docker process.
+Follow the [Accessing the Internal Registry](https://docs.openshift.com/container-platform/3.3/dev_guide/managing_images.html#accessing-the-internal-registry) section in the Openshift documentation. you need to ssh to your CDK instance to do it, just run `vagrant ssh` in the $CDK_HOME/components/rhel/rhel-ose directory.

 Alternative option to build `guestbook-service` application
 -----------------------------------------------------------